Zooce/zomb-file/README.md

-# The ZOMB file format _(!!!
-WORK IN PROGRESS !!!)_
+# The ZOMB file format

 Welcome to the ZOMB file format specification.
-It's basically a mix of JSON and TOML...but with macros!
+It's sort of a mix between JSON and TOML...plus macros!

 > _Similar to how JSON is pronounced "J-son", ZOMB is pronounced "zom-B" 🧟._